abcdxo/Gifted/README.md

-# Gifted
+# GIF Maker

-- Gifted is an app to create GIF using combination of photo, video and sound.
+- GIF Maker is an app to create GIF using combination of photo, video and sound.